SOME HIGHLIGHTS OF THE FOLLOWING NEW LAWS FOR 2008

 VICTIMS OF DOMESTIC VIOLENCE MAY BREAK A LEASE

 Effective Sept 27, 2008 Civil Code 1946.7 was added providing that a tenant may notify the landlord in writing that he or she or a household member, as defined, was a victim of an act of domestic violence, sexual assault, or stalking, as defined, and intends to terminate the tenancy.
 The tenant must attach a copy of a temporary restraining order or emergency protective order, or a copy of a specified written report by a peace officer, to the notice.
 The tenant may then quit the premises and the tenant would be discharged from payment of rent for any period following 30 days from the date of the notice, or as specified.
 The bill law provides that the notice to terminate the tenancy shall be given within 60 days of the date the order was issued or the report was made, or as specified.
 The code specifies that the non released party remains obligated under the lease.
+There are exceptions and conditions to these protections outlined in the codes.
 (This law was amended for 2012)

 60 DAY NOTICE LAW FOR